Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Classification for of low degree

 With our explicit knowledge of $\jGamma$ and $j_{\calE}$ for the family $v)$ we can use the Tate algorithm and find that the generic fibre configuration is $8I_1+8I_2$.
 By Lemma \ref{dimLoc} we find that the dimension of the configuration locus is $\dim L(8I_1+8I_2)=10$.
 The corresponding generic root lattice is $8A_1$.
-The Shimada stratum with this root lattice and saturation given by the generic element of family $v)$ also has dimension 10, as has the corresponding Shimada stratum.
+The Shimada stratum with this root lattice and saturation given by the generic element of family $v)$ also has dimension 10.
 This stratum and family $v)$ therefore determine the same irreducible closed subset of $\calF'$.
 It is ambi-typical by the argument of \eqref{dim2}, since $\Gamma_1(2)$ belongs to the second column in Table \ref{table:maxdim} and thus $m(\Gamma_1(2))\leq 10$ by Lemma \ref{maxdim}.

 Any other Shimada stratum with $\barGamma_1(2)$ monodromy corresponds by Proposition \ref{weier} to a stratum in family $v)$ and must be of dimension less than $10$.
 But its monodromy group must still be $\Gamma_1(2)$, so it belongs to the monodromy stratum above, see \eqref{closure}, and cannot be a monodromy stratum of its own.